Elizabeth Harry: Achievements

-Harry's research on bacterial cell division has had an significant impact on our understanding of how bacterial cells multiply, and how they control this process to ensure equal partitioning of chromosomes vital for survival.
+Harry's research on bacterial cell division has had a significant impact on our understanding of how bacterial cells multiply, and how they control this process to ensure equal partitioning of chromosomes vital for survival.
 Her research has often changed the direction of thinking in the field, and has afforded excellent opportunities in antibacterial discovery.
 Her cutting-edge cell biology techniques including super resolution microscopy have provided unique insights in the mechanism and spatiotemporal control of the division process in bacteria.
 She discovered that the cytokinetic ring, which is a polymer of the tubulin-like protein, FtsZ, forms at the division site at midcell as a result of the remodelling of a cytoskeletal helical assembly of polymers.
 Her research has shown that this Z ring is linked to the progress of the initiation phase of DNA replication, and gave rise to a new definition for the role of long-known spatial regulators of bacterial division.

 More recently Harry has been researching antibacterial discovery and bacterial cell division of bacteria that cause infectious disease, and has worked with industry on the development of novel antibiotics that target this process in pathogens.